Helping OUR RANCHING COMMUNITY

 HAY

-Hay is needed immediately as livestock are located, contained, and treated.
-Perhaps even more importantly, producers will need hay heading into the winter and through the spring as they shift operations due to lost winter feed grounds.
+Hay is needed heading into the winter and through the spring as ranchers shift operations due to lost winter feed grounds.
 If you would like to donate hay and/or trucking, please contact the county extension office, which is organizing needs and distribution so producers most efficiently/timely receive hay donations.

 Contact: